wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 A healthy battery is **always** "On" and the terminals are **always** energized.
 If the polarities short together - for example, a wrench or aerosol can falls and bridges the gap between two bare terminals - all the stored energy will be released in a dangerous arc.
 This risk drives a wide range of best practices, such as covering terminals in storage, only uncovering and working on one terminal or polarity at a time, keeping SB contacts fully inserted in connectors, etc.

 **Do *NOT* carry a battery assembly by the cables**, and always avoid pulling by them.
-Pulling on batteries by the cables may loosen, bend, or break the lug or battery tab -- or even tear the entire tab out of the housing!
-Even if it doesn't get broken, the battery will not be able to provide the same amount of current if the :ref:`connectors are loose <docs/hardware/hardware-basics/preemptive-troubleshooting:Check Battery Connections>`.
+Pulling on batteries by the cables will begin to damage the lugs, tabs, and the internal connection of the tab.
+Over time, fatigue damage can add up until the the entire tab tears out of the housing!
+Even if it isn't clearly broken, internal fatigue damage can increase the battery internal resistance, prematurely wearing out the battery.
+The battery will not be able to provide the same amount of current with increased internal resistance or if the :ref:`connectors are loose <docs/hardware/hardware-basics/preemptive-troubleshooting:Check Battery Connections>`.

 .. image:: images/robot-battery/broken-terminal.png
   :alt: One terminal of an FRC battery fully detached from the battery.